moksh033/Shell-In-Java/README.md

-# Shell
+# Helix

 A lightweight desktop command shell built from scratch using Java.

-Shell accepts interactive commands, is capable of running external programs, understands quoting and redirection, provides command history recall, and has terminal autocomplete facilities on POSIX systems.
+Helix accepts interactive commands, is capable of running external programs, understands quoting and redirection, provides command history recall, and has terminal autocomplete facilities on POSIX systems.

 ## Tech Stack Used